gabriel-seegerer/anonymous_communication_protocols/README.md

 The algebraic manipulation detection code that was used is found in [Experimental implementation of secure anonymous protocols on an eight-user quantum network - Huang, Joshi 2022](https://www.nature.com/articles/s41534-022-00535-1).

-A modified version of [Maurice Snoeren - python-p2p-network](https://github.com/macsnoeren/python-p2p-network) gets used to create Participants in a p2p network who then can execute various protocols with each other.
+A modified version of [Maurice Snoeren - python-p2p-network](https://github.com/macsnoeren/python-p2p-network) is used to create participants in a p2p network who then can execute various protocols with each other.

 ### Design
 Everything revolvs around ParticipantNode.
 A ParticipantNode is a Participant in the p2p network.
 After it gets created it can connect to other nodes.
 Since everything is decentralized the participant has to make sure he is connected to every other participant in the network.